Adson's test is the definitive examination for a thoracic outlet syndrome.

 If your arm swells, or changes colour, then there is immediate concern.
 A blood clot does not occur frequently like a deep vein thrombosis in the lower leg, but it can and does happen.
 Get a medical opinion immediately, before anything else.

-But sometimes the vein also passes through the inter scalene triangle; once your doctor is sure you don't have a thrombosis in the arm, then it's time to see your chiropractor.
+But sometimes the vein also passes through the inter scalene triangle; once your doctor is sure you do not have a thrombosis in the arm, then it is time to see your chiropractor.

 The test may be affected by atherosclerotic changes in the artery.
 Various toxins from viruses and cigarette smoke may initiate and cause irritation in the intima, or inner lining.
 Then oxidised fatty acids, such as you may get from deep frying oil that has been repeatedly reheated, is deposited and sets up an inflammatory reaction.